 Get an overview of the tax landscape in Switzerland and across the world with PwC.

-For legal entities, the municipality of Lucerne emerges as Switzerland’s lowest-tax cantonal capital, with a rate of 12.32%.
-By contrast, the municipality of Geneva had a corporate tax rate of 24.16% in 2018 – almost twice as high.
+For legal entities, Zug emerges as Switzerland’s canton with the lowest taxation, with a rate of 11.91%.
+By contrast, Bern had a corporate tax rate in 2020 of 21.63% – almost twice as high.

 Switzerland’s low-tax cantons rank alongside the lowest-tax EU countries.
-The high-tax cantons in Switzerland, which levy rates almost twice as high, are at the lower end of the mid-range on an international comparison.
+The high-tax cantons in Switzerland, which levy rates almost twice as high, are at the lower end of the mid-range in an international comparison.

 Switzerland’s low-tax cantons rank alongside the lowest-tax OECD/G20 countries.
-The high-tax cantons in Switzerland, which levy rates almost twice as high, are only in the mid-range on an international comparison.
+The high-tax cantons in Switzerland, which levy rates almost twice as high, are only in the mid-range in an international comparison.

 100'000 CHF net income

 This overview shows the tax rates of the cantonal capitals.
-The figures refer to a net income of CHF 100,000.
-In this scenario, the canton and city of Zug have the lowest tax rate, at 10.50%.
+The figures refer to a net income of 100’000CHF.
+In this scenario, the canton and city of Zug have the lowest tax rate, at 10.30%.
 The city of Neuchâtel brings up the rear, with a tax rate more than twice as high (24.10%).